This homemade salted caramel recipe is not only easy to make, it is super quick too!

 - It will thicken even more once chilled so do not try to thicken the sauce to your desired consistency with heat.
 To bring the salted caramel back to its drizzling consistency, heat it up over a double boiler or the microwave.

 - This sauce has a rather long shelf life.
-You can be kept in the refrigerator for a good one month.
+It can be kept in the refrigerator for a good one month.

 - If you wish to keep it longer, this salted caramel can be frozen for up to 3 months.
 Pour it into an airtight container.
 Simply heat up the sauce to bring it to a soft, drizzling consistency before using it on your dessert.